NCEAS/eml/README.md

 ## Contributing

 Developers may be interested in browsing the [source code repository](https://github.com/NCEAS/eml/) that we use in developing EML.
+Starting with EML 2.1.1, the master branch reflects the current stable release of EML.
+Developmet occurs in development branches (e.g., BRANCH_EML_2_2), which allows experimental additions as they are being proposed by the community.
 This always contains the most recent development version of EML, and therefore may be in flux, or otherwise broken.
-It is unlikely that it will contain the same files that are in the current release (@version@).
-Use at your own risk.
+It is unlikely that it will contain the same files that are in the current release.
+Development branches are virtually guaranteed to chage before they are released, and so they should not be ussed i production ennvironmentsm.
+Use development branches at your own risk for testig.
 Write access to this repository is reserved for current project maintainers.
 Please submit contributions as pull requests.
 We welcome contributions to this work in any form.
 Contributions can take many forms, including the development of the EML schemas, writing documentation, and helping with maintenance, among others.
 Non-project members can contribute by submitting their feedback, revisions, fixes, code, or any other contribution through pull requests at GitHub.
 Discussion of issues occurs on the [eml-dev@ecoinformatics.org](https://groups.google.com/a/ecoinformatics.org/forum/#!forum/ecoinfoeml-dev) mailing list, or through the [EML Issue Tracking system](http://github.com/NCEAS/eml/issues).
 The preferred way to submit problems with EML or feature requests is the issue tracking system.

 ## History

-EML was originally based on work done by the [ESA Committee on the Future of Long-Term Ecological Data](https://web.archive.org/web/20040213204322/http://esa.sdsc.edu/FLED/FLED.html) and on a related paper on ecological metadata by Michener et al. (see Michener, William K., et al., 1997.
+EML was originally developed by Matthew Jones at NCEAS based on work done by the [ESA Committee on the Future of Long-Term Ecological Data](https://web.archive.org/web/20040213204322/http://esa.sdsc.edu/FLED/FLED.html) and on a related paper on ecological metadata by Michener et al. (see Michener, William K., et al., 1997.
 Ecological Applications, "Nongeospatial metadata for the ecological sciences" Vol 7(1). pp. 330-342.).
-Version 1.0 was released at NCEAS in 1997, with further internal releases of versions 1.2, 1.3, and 1.4, all of which followed the FLED recommendations closely in its content implementation.
-Version 2 was modified substantially after experience using the specification and from feedback from the ecological community, and versions 2.1 and 2.2 introduce significant new features like internationalization, semantic annotations, and support for data papers.
+Version 1.0 was released at NCEAS in 1997 and used internally, with further internal releases of versions 1.2, 1.3, and 1.4, all of which followed the FLED recommendations closely in its content implementation.
+Version 2 was modified substantially after experience using the specification at NCEAS and from feedback from the ecological community, particularly the Long Term Ecological Research Network.
+Versions 2.1 and 2.2 introduce significant new features like internationalization, semantic annotations, and support for data papers.

 ## Older versions (deprecated)